 Have a go at this short exercise testing your knowledge of articles.
 You may wish to first read this overview of the definite article.
 Fill in the gaps below with a, an, the or Ø: The rise and fall of the Berlin Wall In (1)_ early hours of Sunday, August 13, 1961, East German border guards took up positions at (2)_ Brandenburg Gate in central Berlin.
 With the help of workers, the guards began to tear up streets and lay barbed wire […]

 Are you looking for ways that will help you present your ideas more precisely and effectively?
 Then this is the right place for you!
 Clear writing not only grabs attention of your readers but also makes you a more powerful communicator.
 And this is where power words and, especially, power verbs come into the picture.
-In this entry, I will introduce you to some powerful and vigorous words that will help you communicate your thoughts more powerfully.
-Here we go! […]
+On our blog we will be sharing several tips on some vigorous words that will help you communicate your thoughts more powerfully.
+For example, make […]

 Below in an overview of the times when the definite article (“the”) needs to be used.
 There are some exceptions. [ws_table id=”1″] *For some organizations the trend is now to drop the “the,” e.g, Harvard University, Facebook.
 If unsure, check online. **Check whether the “the” is part of the official title and requires capitalization.